-CONCLUSIONS: 1) RibCys protected animals against radiation-related deaths and anastomotic leaks following high doses of pelvic irradiation; 2) anastomotic PtO2 levels did not correlate with anastomotic healing in this model.
+CONCLUSIONS: CONCLUSIONS:1) RibCys protected animals against radiation-related deaths and anastomotic leaks following high doses of pelvic irradiation; 2) anastomotic PtO2 levels did not correlate with anastomotic healing in this model.

 Read at the meeting of The American Society of Colon and Rectal Surgeons, San Francisco, California, June 7 to 12, 1992.
 Sponsored by a grant from the Minneapolis Medical Research Foundation.

 © The ASCRS 1993